leomeyer/Arducom/README.md

 Arducom - Arduino communication library
 =======================================

-Current version: 1.0 (2016-08-17)
+Current version: 1.1 (2019-09-08)

-Arducom simplifies interaction between Arduinos and Linux devices.
+Arducom simplifies communication between Arduinos and Linux devices.
 It is designed to be versatile and easy to extend.
 It currently supports serial, I2C and TCP/IP connections.
+Supported boards are AVR boards as well as the ESP8266.

 Currently supported functions: